Halliwell Jones Stadium

-The Halliwell Jones Stadium is a rugby league stadium in Warrington, England, which is the home ground of the Warrington Wolves.
+Halliwell Jones Stadium is a rugby league stadium in Warrington, England, which is the home ground of the Warrington Wolves.
 It has also staged Challenge Cup semi-finals, the European Nations Final, the National League Grand Finals' Day, two games of the 2013 Rugby League World Cup and four games of the 2021 Rugby League World Cup.
-It is the 62nd largest stadium in England.

 History

-1990s-2004: Origins and Construction
+1990s–2004: Origins and construction

 By the late 1990s, Warrington's Wilderspool Stadium had become decrepit and unfit for purpose, and so the club looked to move to a new stadium.
 Before settling on a site just north of the town centre, which had formerly housed the Tetley Walker brewery, a site in Burtonwood was considered but these plans were rejected.

 Ground was broke at the new site in 2002 and bucked the common trend of modern stadia by including terracing areas rather than being an all-seater stadium, with the South and West stands both containing terracing It also has enormous pitch dimensions of 120 m x 74 m, as requested by Warrington's head coach of the time, Paul Cullen, due to his desire to play expansive rugby.
 The stadium officially opened in 2004.

-2011-present: Expansion
+2011–present: Expansion

 During the 2010 Championship Grand Final between Featherstone Rovers and Halifax, a fire beneath the terraced West Stand broke out, forcing all of the fans housed in the stand to be evacuated onto the field, holding up the game for around 45 minutes.
 Following a safety inspection the spectators were eventually allowed back in.
 However, when the smell of smoke failed to disperse, there was a further hold up as the fans were moved to the East Stand.
 The game resumed with no further interruptions.
-The fire is being treated as arson.
+The fire was treated as arson.

 On 3 March 2011, the club announced that the corners of the East Stand at the stadium would be filled in to create a further 2,000 spaces made up of seating and terracing for the 2012 season.
 The stadium capacity, set at 15,000 for the first sell-out home match against St. Helens in 2012, was increased to 15,200 and can grow to 15,693 as the club proves it can handle the bigger crowds and get extra safety certificates.
 The club has also announced plans to increase the stadium's capacity to around 22,000 should the need arise.
-The largest ever crowd at the Halliwell Jones was in a 28–10 victory for Warrington Wolves over Widnes Vikings in the Super League on 25 March 2016 when 15,008 were in attendance.
+The largest ever crowd at the Halliwell Jones was recorded on 14 April 2023, with a record crowd of 15,026 were in attendance.

+The club announced that for just the opening game of the 2025 season, the stadium would be renamed the Luke Littler stadium, in honour of the World Darts champion who is a life long Warrington supporter.